FAQs

 The review is completely free and no-strings.
 If you want deeper support, we’ll talk about next steps that fit your business and budget.
 You’ll always know the options before making any decision.

-What do I get in the free 20-minute Business Continuity & Resilience Review?
+What do I get in the free 20-minute Business Stability Review?

 We’ll walk through your results together.
 You’ll get clear explanations of your score, practical “quick wins” you can put in place right away, and insight into how other local businesses are staying open through outages.
 No jargon, no fluff - just useful guidance.

-Why does business continuity matter for small businesses like mine?
+Why does “business stability” matter for small businesses like mine?

-Because small businesses are often hit hardest.
+Because small businesses are often hit hardest when things go “wonky”.
 Even a few hours of downtime can mean lost sales you don’t recover.
-Being ready gives you a competitive edge — customers see you as reliable and trustworthy, even during tough times.
+Being ready gives you a competitive edge - customers see you as reliable and trustworthy, even during tough times.

-Being prepared isn’t about having all the answers today — it’s about starting the right conversation.
-If this page raised a new question for you, or if you’re curious what your readiness score looks like, the best next step is simple.
+Being a “stable business” when “it” happens isn’t about having all the answers today - it’s about starting the right conversation.
+If this page raised a new question for you, or if you’re curious what your Stability Check-In score looks like, the best next step is simple.